Suggestion hypnotherapy

 Will suggestion hypnotherapy work for me?

 It’s important at this point to highlight that some people are naturally more susceptible to suggestion than others.
-There are other factors that contribute to success in hypnotherapy too, such as:
+Other factors contribute to success in hypnotherapy too, such as:

 • your willingness to undergo hypnosis